 Did you know that ornithologists have been studying American Kestrels in the Treasure Valley for over thirty years?
-In fact, led by Dr. Julie Heath of Boise State University, the Treasure Valley hosts the 3rd largest American Kestrel nest box project in North America.
+In fact, led by Dr. Julie Heath of Boise State University, the Treasure Valley hosts the one of the longest running American Kestrel nest box programs in western North America.
 Since 2015, Boise State University and The Peregrine Fund have teamed up to maintain this unique resource and continue kestrel research in the Treasure Valley—and you can help!

 By symbolically adopting one or more of our kestrel nest boxes here in the Treasure Valley, you can support both Boise State and The Peregrine Fund as we work to understand the threats that impact our smallest falcon.
 Funds raised go towards replacing boxes, purchasing remote nest cameras and other supplies, and paying for fuel to maintain the trail and band nestling & adult kestrels.
 Your adoption will be tax deductible.
 Please consider becoming a part of our team by adopting a box for yourself or a kestrel lover in your life!

 For each yearly $100 adoption, you will receive: